reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```

 3. Static
-you dont need an object, to call a static method
+> you cannot call a static method by creating an object of the class
+> static method can be called through the class name

 > you cannot call staticmethod() through an object
 ```bash